The Ultimate Scotland Bucket List: 25+ Must-See Places for Your Scottish Adventure

 Explore burial cairns, see Viking graffiti, discover the incredible coast line and basically travel back in time while marveling at what somehow still stands after millennia past.

-For me, Orkney is my favourite.
-It’s something completely out of the ordinary and feels like a real adventure.
 Make sure to visit Maeshowe, the Ring of Brodgar, the Standing Stones of Stenness and the many burial cairns on the island - not to mention Skara Brae, of course.

 Isle of Islay